Part II: Gym Rat

 When he arrives at the gym, Barnes finds that it's not as empty as he was expecting.
-Already there is his man, Lefty Moore, a local workout guy and coach with the Iowa NBDL team who has helped him with his game for years.
+Already there is his man, Lefty Moore, a local workout guy who has helped him with his game for years.
 Lefty is just finishing up putting a sophomore girl from a neighboring town through an individual workout.

 After a few minutes of small talk, the genuinely star struck girl and her mother ask if Barnes will be working out and if they can watch for a bit.
 Happy to oblige, Lefty puts his old student through a series of jump shooting drills and the local star delights his crowd of two by draining 37 of the 50 jumpers he takes between 15 and 22 feet.

 Once the quick display is over, Lefty, the girl and her mother all prepare to head out.
 But first, the giggling girl's mother asks if her daughter can get a picture with Barnes.
 When he says ‘Yes,' the girl is overcome with excitement and explains about how she can't wait to put the picture on Facebook because nobody would believe that she'd really met the budding local legend.

 "I know that if I get better every day the rest will take care of itself."

 Alone again, Barnes disappears into a small room for a minute and returns as the gym's speakers are filled with the sounds of thumping rap.
 Today's selection is a Lil' Wayne mixtape and it's fitting that the track "Kobe Bryant" is playing.
 You see Bryant is Barnes' favorite player and it's tough not to see similarities in their personality, drive and commitment to perfecting their skills.